delete-app/landing/apps/landing/src/content/docs/learn/neurodivergent/bipolar-in-relationships.md

 ---
-title: "4.5 Bipolar Disorder in Relationships"
+title: "Bipolar Disorder in Relationships"
 description: "Understanding the unique challenges of dating with or loving someone with bipolar disorder—and what actually helps"
 ---